-The objective of the 2019 challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 856 feet (Neil Armstrong set foot on the moon from Apollo 11 at 8:56 PM Houston time on July 20, 1969) while also achieving a total flight duration of between 43 and 46 seconds and returning a payload of three raw hen's eggs (Apollo carried three astronauts) undamaged in a section of the rocket (the "Apollo capsule") that recovers separately from the section containing the rocket motors and fins, using two or more parachutes of nearly the same size (Apollo 11 recovered with three).
-The national winner is the team whose flight vehicle comes closest (in the sum of two flights) to exact altitude (856 feet on the first flight and either 25 feet higher or 25 feet lower on the second flight, depending on a coin toss at the Finals) and flight duration (the range of 43-46 seconds on the first flight and 1 second higher or lower, corresponding to the altitude choice made for the second flight) in a safe and stable flight, and returns the eggs from both flights undamaged at the National Finals in May, 2019.
-There are no requirements concerning rocket body tube diameter this year, except that there must be a portion that can enclose the egg payload, and these eggs may be up to 45 millimeters (1.77 inches) in diameter.
+The objective of the 2021 challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 800 feet while also achieving a total flight duration of between 40 and 43 seconds and returning a payload of one raw hen's egg undamaged in a rocket whose various sections all return safely and connected together.
+The national winner is the team whose flight vehicle comes closest (in the sum of two flights) to an exact altitude (either 775 feet or 825 feet on the first flight, depending on a coin toss at the Finals, and then the other of these two in its second flight) and flight duration (the range of 39-42 or 41-44 seconds on the first flight, corresponding to the altitude choice established by the coin toss) in a safe and stable flight, and returns the egg from both flights undamaged at the National Finals in May, 2021.
+There are no requirements concerning rocket body tube diameter, except that there must be a portion that can enclose the egg payload, and the egg may be up to 45 millimeters (1.77 inches) in diameter.